tombeardmore/fatsomainterview/README.md

 - JSON structure is enforced by the structured output parser rather than a manual validation step - a lightweight Code node could be added for content-level checks (email format, URL normalisation) but was considered overkill for this brief.

-- Assumed promoters with no bio do not need flagged separately in validation, flagged as "NO DATA"
+- Assumed promoters with no bio do not need flagged separately in validation, flagged as "NO DATA".
+Promoters with no bio could skip LLM call entirely to save tokens

 - Event ID is assumed to be unique and a stable key for idempotency